katy-ledgard/class01/README.md

 # 301 Class 01 Lab

+This project is part of the Tech Educators Full Stack MERN Bootcamp.

+By the end of this module, you will create an application that displays images and information of horned animals.
+This application will allow you to filter the beasts by number of horns and chose your favorite beast.

 ## Day One

 For this lab, we are learning how to use React, how to make components and how to pass props to those components.

 ## Day Two

-By the end of this module, you will create an application that displays images and information of horned animals.
-This application will allow you to filter the beasts by number of horns and chose your favorite beast.

 In this class, your goal is to use the JSON file provided to display the title, image and description of each horned beast in your application.